Charge diffusion and modulation transfer function in a Nancy Grace Roman Space Telescope detector: Charge Diffusion Model Fitting

 \subsection{Final Model Results}

 The final results of the minimization are reported in Table \ref{tab:parameters}.
 In each frame, a positive $\xi$ value is reported.
-While this result is unphysical, $\xi = 0$ is within the 2$\sigma$ range for F1-2.
+While this result is unphysical (see Appendix \ref{appendix_B}), $\xi = 0$ is within the 2$\sigma$ range for F1-2.
 This result indicates the grown-in electric field, which is unique to the H4RG-10 detectors, is not significantly detected in the early frames where nonlinearities are insignificant.
 Thus, we believe the value of $\xi$ is not significantly positive and is not concerning.
 As the frames increase, $\xi$ trends positive.
 This is likely a result of increasing nonlinearities in the detector over time.
 There is no complete model of nonlinear effects, such as the brighter-fatter effect, at the time of this work.
 This will be explored in the future.

-Using the values presented in Table \ref{tab:parameters}, the general, empirical model is plotted along with the measured data for F1-2 in Fig. \ref{fig:F2-full}.
+Using the values presented in Table \ref{tab:parameters}, our general, empirical model is plotted along with the measured data for F1-2 in Fig. \ref{fig:F2-full}.
 We also plot the MTF model without a charge diffusion contribution, and the special cases for reference.
 The figure shows that the general model we derived in this work fits the data well at the entire range of spatial frequencies, an improvement from the special case fits.

-Figure \ref{fig:F2-full} also shows residuals of the general MTF model.
-The residuals display periodic behavior in all frames, indicating the MTF model is missing some important contributions.
+Figure \ref{fig:F2-full} also shows residuals from our general MTF model.
+The residuals display periodic behavior in all frames, indicating that our MTF model is missing some important contributions.
 We discuss this result further in Sec. \ref{sec:discussion}.

 Additionally, at $u=0.5$ cyc/pix, there is a distinct separation between the wavelengths in the residuals.
 This feature is present in the residuals for all of the modeled frames, the special case residuals, and the MTF without charge diffusion.
 Since it is a persistent feature, this can likely be attributed to another effect in the detector that impacts the MTF besides the charge diffusion.